Handwritten Notes & Marketing on Amazon

-Next, respond to the customer review.
+Next, respond to the customer review online and follow-up with a handwritten note.
 This will send a message directly to the customer and open up a line of communication.
 You’re not allowed to offer compensation or pressure the customer to change the rating, but you can absolutely ask them there’s anything you can do to improve their customer experience.
 Respond promptly for the greatest chance of a successful review change.

 Setting Up Amazon Ads

 Amazon Ads are a form of paid media marketing exclusive to Amazon.
 If you aren’t getting the sales you’ve been hoping for, you should definitely consider sponsoring your products or adding them to the Product Display.